isomerpages/ttsh-chi/_about-us/Our Facilities.md

 ---
 # Our Facilities

 The Ng Teng Fong Centre for Healthcare Innovation is a training &amp; innovation hub that grooms the next generation of healthcare professionals through interactive learning, teaching and offering research opportunities.
-It provides a foundation for team-based learning and collaborations across different medical discipline and using innovative technology to stimulate real-world clinical environment..
+It provides a foundation for team-based learning and collaborations across different medical discipline and using innovative technology to stimulate real-world clinical environment.